whatharshcodes/CollBeet-Assistant/README.md

 ## Publishing Your Action

-To publish an Action on store made using CollBeet, you can use any Invocation name and description of your choice, that you think is best suited for you and your college.
+To publish an Action on store made using CollBeet, you can use any Invocation name and description of your choice (as long as it adheres to [Google Policies](https://developers.google.com/assistant/console/policies/general-policies)), that you think is best suited for you and your college.

 Make sure to go through this [Pre-launch checklists](https://developers.google.com/assistant/conversational/checklist), for pain less submission process.

-For privacy policy, you can use the following [sample version](https://docs.google.com/document/d/1oYf_ZOn42SrsUFUesY9_GI6FaBXzYlclWHoHJTCNdDE/edit?usp=sharing).
+For **privacy policy**, you can use a copy of the following [sample version](https://docs.google.com/document/d/1oYf_ZOn42SrsUFUesY9_GI6FaBXzYlclWHoHJTCNdDE/edit?usp=sharing).

 ## Actions using CollBeet